-Gabrielle Dow, possessor of 28 years of diverse experience across professional sports, entertainment and venues, is in her ninth year as the Packers' vice president of marketing and fan engagement.
+Gabrielle Dow, possessor of 31 years of diverse experience across professional sports, entertainment and venues, is in her 12th year as the Packers' vice president of marketing and fan engagement.

-Dow, who was named to the position on May 12, 2014, oversees the Packers' retail operations, digital and broadcast, marketing, brand engagement, business research and analytics, and game presentation.
+Dow, who was named to the position on May 12, 2014, oversees the Packers' retail operations, broadcast, marketing, events, brand engagement, business research and analytics, and game presentation.

-In her eight years with the Packers, Dow and her team have enhanced the gameday experience with a variety of new elements in Lambeau Field, including the use of pyrotechnics and a revamped music selection, along with "Get Loud Lambeau," a fan-engagement campaign that encourages game attendees to support and energize the players and coaches.
+In her 11 years with the Packers, Dow and her team have enhanced the gameday experience with a variety of new elements in Lambeau Field, including pyrotechnics and a revamped music selection, along with "Get Loud Lambeau," a fan-engagement campaign that encourages game attendees to support and energize the players and coaches.
 Dow also introduced a new fan-spirit initiative, "Green and Gold Friday," enhancing the fan tradition of wearing Packers colors and gear to work, school and in the community each Friday to ramp up support and enthusiasm for the team.
-Additionally, Dow and her team led the Packers' "100 Seasons" celebration of the team's rich history, which included the club's 100th season in 2018 and was capped by the franchise's 100th birthday on Aug.
+Additionally, her team led the Packers' "100 Seasons" celebration of the team's rich history, which included the club's 100th season in 2018 and was capped by the franchise's 100th birthday on Aug.
 11, 2019.
+In 2022, the team introduced new player-introduction set pieces with side LED screens.
+During the 2023 offseason, Dow and her team oversaw a renovation to Lambeau Field's Tundravision LED boards, doubling the size of the main video boards, which now feature 4K video technology.
+Additionally, scoreboards at the 50-yard line were expanded while the stadium's audio system was replaced and enhanced.

 Dow joined the Packers from the Baltimore Ravens, where she served as vice president of marketing for eight years, a position in which she oversaw the team's marketing, promotions, sponsor activations, brand management, game entertainment and fan-affinity efforts.
 With the Ravens, Dow created successful fan initiatives such as "Purple," a first-ever female fan club that has grown to 25,000 members, and launched the Ravens' own "Purple Friday" campaign, creating an engaging Baltimore tradition that kids and fans of all ages participate in every Friday during the football season.